The effects of moving on a teenager and 9 tips how to support them and their mental health.

 3. Let them be part of the process in the transition

 Moving is a team effort, so it can be helpful to involve your teenager in the process to promote smoother transition.
-Let them have a say in how their new room is decorated or packed.
+When you're moving with a teen, let them have a say in how their new room is decorated or packed.
 This can help them establish a sense of ownership and familiarity in their new space.
 Encourage them to explore the neighborhood, parks, and nearby amenities.
 If possible, introduce them to potential new friends or neighbors before the move.
 By doing so, you're helping them lay the foundation for a smoother transition.
 Encourage your teen to foster connection with old friends by possibly scheduling a going-away party and maintaining communication through phone calls, video chats, and social media.

 4. Validate and normalize their feelings about moving